Oesophageal Motility Disorders

 Investigation

-In any patient presenting with dysphagia, an upper GI endoscopy (OGD) is essential in order to exclude a cancer as the cause of symptoms; in severe disease, endoscopy might show a dilated oesophagus with retained food and increased resistance at the GOJ.
+In any patient presenting with dysphagia, an upper GI endoscopy (OGD) is essential in order to exclude any mechanical cause (including cancer) as the cause of symptoms.
+In severe cases of achalasia, endoscopy might show a dilated oesophagus with retained food and increased resistance at the GOJ.

 • Absence of oesophageal peristalsis